-Maximum likelihood fits.
-Using maximum likelihood estimation, we again fit the Independent Observations and Ensemble models to the frequency-count data for suspect IDs, filler IDs, and lineup rejections from TA and TP lineups.
+Maximum-Likelihood Fits.
+Using maximum-likelihood estimation, we again fit the independent observations and ensemble models to the frequency-count data for suspect IDs, filler IDs, and lineup rejections from TA and TP lineups.
 Note that, in this experiment, the fit was not improved by allowing the standard deviation of fillers and suspects to differ (i.e., an equal-variance model applied across the board), so one fewer parameter was involved in these fits compared to the ones reported earlier.
 This makes sense because a much smaller pool of filler faces was used in this experiment.

 As shown in Table 6, the goodness-of-fit statistics were again comparable, and the parameter estimates showed the same basic patterns as before in Table 1.
-The parameter estimates for $u{F{TP}}$ in panel A confirm the effectiveness of the experimental manipulation, but their values are again hard to fathom from the perspective of the Independent Observations model.
-All of the values would be expected to be positive, with estimate in the low-similarity condition to be closest to 0 (i.e., closest to $u_I = 0$ ) because, in that condition, the fillers were only slightly morphed to the face of the guilty suspect.
-Nevertheless, the model appears to fit reasonably well.
+The parameter estimates for $u{F{TP}}$ in Panel A confirm the effectiveness of the experimental manipulation, but their values are again hard to fathom from the perspective of the independent observations model.
+All of the values would be expected to be positive, and the estimate for the low-similarity